KittyPBoxx/pokeemerald-net-demo/README.md

-⚠️ This project has mostly been tested on dolphin, use on real hardware at your own risk.
-If running on real hardware you should use the (NoUIChannel) debug channel as there are known issues with the graphical channel on real hardware  ⚠️
+⚠️ This project has mostly been tested on dolphin, use on real hardware at your own risk. ⚠️

 > This project is in development.
 While it should be functional this version is only intended for use by developers.
 Feel free to contribute.